-701 EMPLOYEE CONDUCT AND WORK RULES
+701 E MPLOYEE CONDUCT AND WORK RULES

 To assure orderly operations and provide the best possible work environment, the Research Foundation expects employees to follow rules of conduct which will protect the interest and safety of all employees and the employer.
-It is not possible to list all the forms of behavior which are considered unacceptable in the workplace, but the following are examples of infractions of rules of conduct which may result in disciplinary action, including suspension or termination of employment.
+It is not possible to list all the forms of behavior which are considered unacceptable in the work place, but the following are examples of infractions of rules of conduct which may result in disciplinary action, including suspension or termination of employment.

-- Theft or inappropriate removal or possession of Research Foundation property (see Section 706) - Misappropriation of Research Foundation, program or grant funds
+- Theft or inappropriate removal or possession of Research Foundation property (see Section 706) - Misappropriation of Research Foundation, program or grant funds - Falsification of timekeeping records (see Section 401) - Working under the influence of alcohol or illegal drugs - Manufacture, sale, purchase, offer to sell or purchase, distribution, dispensation, possession, or use of alcoholic or illegal drugs in the work place, while on duty, or while operating employer-owned vehicles or equipment - Fighting or threatening violence in the work place (see Section 701.1) - Boisterous or disruptive activity in the work place

-- Falsification of timekeeping records (see Section 401) - Working under the influence of alcohol or illegal drugs - Manufacture, sale, purchase, offer to sell or purchase, distribution, dispensation, possession, or use of alcoholic or illegal drugs in the workplace, while on duty, or while operating employerowned vehicles or equipment - Fighting or threatening violence in the workplace (see Section 701.1) - Boisterous or disruptive activity in the workplace - Negligence or improper conduct leading to damage of employer-owned or customer owned property - Insubordination or other disrespectful conduct - Violation of safety or health rules - Smoking on campus - Sexual or other unlawful harassment - Possession of dangerous or unauthorized materials, such as explosives or firearms, in the workplace (see Section 701.1) - Excessive absenteeism, tardiness, or any absence without notice - Unauthorized absence from work during the workday - Unauthorized use of telephones, mail system, or other employer-owned equipment - Unauthorized disclosure of trade secrets or confidential information - Unprofessional behavior/language when representing the Research Foundation, the Campus, or the Research Program - Violation of Research Foundation policies - Unsatisfactory performance or conduct
+- Negligence or improper conduct leading to damage of employer-owned or customer owned property - Insubordination or other disrespectful conduct - Violation of safety or health rules - Smoking in prohibited areas - Sexual or other unlawful harassment - Possession of dangerous or unauthorized materials, such as explosives or firearms, in the workplace (see Section 701.1) - Excessive absenteeism, tardiness or any absence without notice - Unauthorized absence from work during the work day - Unauthorized use of telephones, mail system, or other employer-owned equipment - Unauthorized disclosure of trade secrets or confidential information - Violation of Research Foundation policies - Unsatisfactory performance or conduct